What does it mean to write?

 Dedicate some time to write.

 30 minutes each day, that’s all you really need to begin your writing journey.
-You can choose either early morning before you head out to work, sometime in the afternoon during a quiet time, or late evening when you're done all your day's work.
-Using myself as an example, I've never really been a morning person, so all my writing happens late at night when the world is fast asleep.
-Sometimes when I begin, I have nothing specific to write on, I simply start writing anything that comes to mind, perhaps about events that occurred that day, or just about anything.
+You can choose either early morning before you head out to work, in the afternoon during a quiet time, or late evening when you're done all your day's work.
+Using myself as an example, I've never been a morning person, so all my writing happens late at night when the world is fast asleep.
+Sometimes when I begin, I have nothing specific to write on, I simply write anything that comes to mind, perhaps about events that occurred that day, or just about anything.
 What you’re writing shouldn't matter at first, what matters is that you're actually writing.

 Writing gives you an epiphany.

 It reveals a side of you that perhaps you didn't know you had – maybe a sense of humor that's never showed up until you dug deep and began writing your thoughts.
-Writing isn't rocket science like everyone thinks it is; it’s exactly like thinking out loud, but on paper.
+Writing isn't rocket science like everyone thinks it is; it’s like thinking out loud, but on paper.
 Anyone who can think logically can write anything they want.

 Yep, you can.